kapilthakre/Predicting-the-Price-of-Used-Cars/README.md

 ## WebApp
 * If you want to view the deployed model, click on the following link: https://used-car-price-prediction-k.herokuapp.com/

-* If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Predicting the Price of Used Cars.ipynb" file
+* If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Used Car Price Prediction.ipynb" file

 * Please do ⭐ the repository, if it helped you in anyway.